The Meaning of Numbers: The Number 29

 Sometime later, He experiences the greatest mass exodus of his followers when he declares that only those who eat his flesh and drink his blood (an illusion to the Passover) will live forever (John 6:48 - 71).

-During 29 he miraculously feeds, again near Galilee, 4,000 people who have come to hear him preach (Matthew 15:32 - 38).
+During 29 he miraculously feeds, again near Galilee, 4,000 in number who have come to hear him preach (Matthew 15:32 - 38).
 He also begins to more clearly explain to his disciples that it is God's will he suffer, die, and be resurrected after three days (Mark 8:31, Luke 9:22).

 The Lord, shortly before the fall Feast of Tabernacles, transfigures himself into his glorious pre-human form before the eyes of James, Peter and John (Mark 9, Luke 9).
 He then keeps the Feast in Jerusalem and astonishes all those who hear him (John 7).
 Scripture, near the end of 29, records the only time Christ was in Jerusalem during the celebration of Hanukkah.
 His teachings so infuriate the Jews that they take up stones to kill him for blasphemy (see John 10).